| |

 Hydration and Electrolyte Balance

 As an active individual, I am aware of the importance of maintaining hydration and electrolyte balance.
+So many people are dehydrated, whether due to lack of water intake, or excessive caffeine intake, we often don’t drink enough water or have the minerals to absorb the water.
 While sports drinks often use table salt, sea salts could offer more mineral diversity to aid in hydration.
+I often take pinches of salt through out the day followed by lots of fresh water to make sure I am staying well hydrated.

 Specific Health Benefits of Celtic Sea Salt